Set Current Location

 During the 1988 Olympic Winter Games in Calgary, Olympic Plaza was the focal point of much of the event, including most of the medal ceremonies, laser, and fireworks displays.
 Tens of thousands of people jammed into the square on any given evening during the games.
 The square looks much as it did then and is now the focal point for many civic events, particularly for welcoming successful athletes home from the recent Olympic Games.
 The large area in front of the stage is now a wading pool in the summer and flooded for ice skating in the winter.

 Situated close to the downtown area of Calgary, 4th Street is one of the most happening streets in the city.
-It is frequently used as an entertainment venue for cultural and other festivals, which see thousands of tourists and locals, converging here.
+It is frequently used as an entertainment venue for cultural and other events, which see thousands of tourists and locals converging here.
 The atmosphere is electric and has to be experienced to be believed.
-One sees performers, mime artists, jugglers, musicians, food stalls and families here.
-Most events held on 4th Street are free.
+The street has established itself as a popular destination owing to the shops, historic sites, and eateries that can be found along its stretch.
+The area also plays host to the annual Lilac Festival.

 One of the foremost neighborhoods of the city, Inglewood was also referred to as East Calgary or Brewery Flats.
 This area boasts of shopping outlets, tourist attractions and numerous dining establishments.
 Landmarks like Inglewood Bird Sanctuary, Calgary Zoo and Museum of Contemporary Art Calgary are a part of Inglewood too.